JoelMon/scriptx/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes or if unsure about a contribution, please open an [issue](https://github.com/JoelMon/scriptx/issues) fist to discuss what you would like to change.
+For major changes or if unsure about a contribution, please open an [issue](https://github.com/JoelMon/scriptx/issues) first to discuss what you would like to change.

 Please, also remember to run tests to make sure everything is okay.